 Advertisement

 Your ovary has three layers.
-The outer layer is similar to a capsule found on medicine.
-The middle layer is the ovarian cortex.
-It's made up of connective tissue and contains the ovarian follicles.
-The innermost layer (medulla) contains blood and lymphatic vessels.
+The outer layer is a protective coating, like a capsule found on medicine.
+The middle layer is made up of connective tissue and contains follicles that hold eggs.
+The innermost layer contains blood and lymphatic vessels.

-There are several diseases and conditions associated with your ovaries.
+Several conditions can affect your ovaries.
 Some of the most common ones are:

 Advertisement